IRDG Awards 2026

 Full details of the award and the nomination process can be found here:- https://www.irdg.org/awards/norman-sheppard-award

-Chalmers and Dent Award& - application deadline extended to 14 April 2025
+Chalmers and Dent Award - application deadline 20 March 2026

-The Chalmers & Dent Student Travel Award was established to recognise and support an outstanding PhD student to present their research to an international audience at the annual SciX meeting (this year in Covington, Kentucky, October 2025).
+The Chalmers & Dent Student Travel Award was established to recognise and support an outstanding PhD student to present their research to an international audience at the annual SciX meeting (this year in Sparks, Nevada, October 2026).
 The award consists of a guaranteed oral presentation in an IRDG-organised SciX session, and £500 towards travel to attend the conference.

 Please note that in order to be eligible, the candidate must have attended a meeting of the IRDG in the 3 years prior to the year of the award, and still be a registered PhD student at the time of the conference presentation.